Nancy Kwan: Later years

-Kwan serves as a spokeswoman for the Asian American Voters Coalition, a pan-Asian political organization established in 1986 to aid Asian actors.
+Kwan serves as a spokeswoman for the Asian American Voters Coalition, a pan-Asian political organization established in 1986 to support Asian actors.

 In her performing arts career, Kwan has appeared in two television series and over 50 films.
 The Straits Times reported in March 2011 that Kwan continues to serve as a film screenwriter and executive.

 Kwan currently resides in Los Angeles and has family members in Hong Kong.
 Once every few years, she travels to the former colony.